admin-ebg/logib/cran-comments.md

 ## R CMD check results
 * There were no ERRORs or WARNINGs.
-* There will be 1 NOTE due to being a new submission.
+* The 1 NOTE is due to being a new submission.

 ## Downstream dependencies